Learn about Lightning Protection of Container Houses

 2. Solar panels must have their metal frames grounded (once again, we are not talking here about a typical bare copper wire used in fuse-protected electrical networks, but about a robust and reliable connection to the earth able to handle large transient energy).

 3. Wind-turbine (far end of your private grid) may also need a good surge suppressor.
-While in commercial grid it is the responsibility of a Power & Distribution Company, now it’s up to you to protect your investment.
+While in the commercial grid it is the responsibility of a Power & Distribution Company, now it’s up to you to protect your investment.